chenxingqiang/jax-ml/doc/modules/ensemble.rst

 holding the training samples, and an array Y of shape ``(n_samples,)`` holding the target values (class labels) for the training samples::

-    >>> from sklearn.ensemble import RandomForestClassifier
+    >>> from xlearn.ensemble import RandomForestClassifier
     >>> X = [[0, 0], [1, 1]]
     >>> Y = [0, 1]
     >>> clf = RandomForestClassifier(n_estimators=10)